numbagg/numbagg/README.rst

 --------------

 Numbagg makes it easy to write, in pure Python/NumPy, flexible aggregation functions accelerated by Numba.
-These aggregation functions work on arrays with any number of dimensions and support an ``axis`` argument that handles ``None``, integers and tuples of integers.
 All the hard work is done by Numba's JIT compiler and NumPy's gufunc machinery (as wrapped by Numba).

 For example, here is how we wrote ``nansum``::